-6 ways to embrace the epic Australian lifestyle in your own backyard
+6 ways to embrace the epic Australian lifestyle in your own backyard5 Mins

 When we asked a group to picture the quintessential Australian lifestyle, thoughts turned to bush, sun, sand and sea.
 But recent studies suggest that the things we hold dear to the typical Aussie lifestyle are actually not so typical anymore.